Drill bit: Hole saw

-Metal drill bits
+For metal

 Center and spotting drill bit

 Center drill bits, occasionally known as Slocombe drill bits, are used in metalworking to provide a starting hole for a larger-sized drill bit or to make a conical indentation in the end of a workpiece in which to mount a lathe center.
 In either use, the name seems appropriate, as the bit is either establishing the center of a hole or making a conical hole for a lathe center.
 However, the true purpose of a center drill bit is the latter task, while the former task is best done with a spotting drill bit (as explained in detail below).
 Nevertheless, because of the frequent lumping together of both the terminology and the tool use, suppliers may call center drill bits combined-drill-and-countersinks in order to make it unambiguously clear what product is being ordered.
 They are numbered from 00 to 10 (smallest to largest).